aistomin/aistomin.github.io/_posts/2017-11-25-android-launch-network-activity.markdown

 As I said, I spent quite some time googling and trying to find the solution.
-Maybe my googling skills are not that strong, maybe my understanding of Android world is not that deep and I used wrong terms in my queries, however, I almost gave up the idea of using standard tools for network management and was about to start implementing my own monster.
+Maybe my googling skills are not that strong, maybe my understanding of Android world is not that deep and I used wrong terms in my queries, whatever, I almost gave up the idea of using standard tools for network management and was about to start implementing my own monster.

  Suddenly, playing around with Android emulator, I noticed the following line in logcat: